 Some tips on learning how to pronounce foreign languages and on improving your listening comprehsion.

 Before you start trying to speak a foreign language, spend some time tuning your ears to its sounds and rhythms.
-You can do this by listening to the language as much as possible via the radio, TV, movies and native speakers in your neighbourhood.
+You can do this by listening to the language as much as possible via the radio, TV, podcasts, films, videos, and native speakers.
 There are online radio stations in a wide variety of languages.

 When you first try listening to your chosen language, you'll understand only a little or nothing at all, other than perhaps the names of people and places and the odd word, unless you're learning a language closely related to your L1.
-You may even find it difficult to believe that what you're listening to is a real language that people are able to converse in.
 However if you continue to listen to your L2 as much as possible, you will gradually become familiar with the the sounds and rhythms of the language and start to be able to pick out words and phrases.
 Eventually you'll be able to understand most if not all of what you hear in your L2.

 There are a number of things you try to help you understand radio and TV broadcasts: